On Particle Methods for Parameter Estimation in State-Space Models: Smoothing

 \subsubsection{Principle}

-Whenever we are interested in computing the sequence $\left\{ \mathcal{S}_{n}^{\theta}\right\} _{n\geq0}$ recursively in time, the forward-backward procedure described above is cumbersome as it requires performing a new backward pass with $n+1$ steps at time $n.$ An important but not well-known result is that it is possible to implement exactly the forward-backward procedure using only a forward procedure.
-This result is at the core of \cite{Elliott1996} but its exposition relies on tools which are non-standard for statisticians.
-We follow here the simpler derivation proposed in \cite{delmoral2009} which simply consists of rewriting \eqref{eq:expectationadditivefunctionals} as
+Whenever we are interested in computing the sequence $ \{ \mathcal{S}_{n}^{\theta} \} _{n\geq0}$ recursively in time, the forward--backward procedure described above is cumbersome, as it requires performing a new backward pass with $n+1$ steps at time $n$.
+An important but not well-known result is that it is possible to implement exactly the forward--backward procedure using only a forward procedure.
+This result is at the core of \cite{Elliott1996}, but its exposition relies on tools which are nonstandard for statisticians.
+We follow here the simpler derivation proposed in \cite{delmoralforward,delmoral2009} which simply consists of rewriting (\ref{eqexpectationadditivefunctionals}) as

 where